Wheeeeeeeeels/Ocaml-Toy/README.md

-# Ocaml-Toy
+### Ocaml-Toy
-Some Toys and Cases about the Ocaml Study
+- Some Toys and Cases about the Ocaml Study
+- The Little MLer (Dan Friedman)